 The composition of nutrient broth is the same as above, but one should skip the addition of solidifying agar.
-Nutrient broth can be easily prepared from the readymade media by taking 13 grams of nutrient broth powder per litre of sterile water.
+We could easily prepare nutrient broth from the readymade media by taking 13 grams of nutrient broth powder per litre of sterile water.

-Nutrient agar is used in culturing and isolation of various non-fastidious bacteria by providing the principal sources like peptone and beef extract for their growth.
+Nutrient agar media supports the culturing and isolation of various non-fastidious bacteria by providing principal sources for their growth.

-Peptone provides the principal source of organic nitrogen from the enzymatic digest of proteinaceous materials, e.g., meat, casein, gelatine etc. It supplies nitrogen and comprises of pure amino acids or nitrogenous compounds that can be readily utilized by the bacteria.
+- Peptone provides the principal organic nitrogen source from the enzymatic digest of proteinaceous materials, e.g., meat, casein, gelatine etc. It supplies nitrogen and comprises pure amino acids or nitrogenous compounds that the bacteria can readily utilize.
 Different bacteria utilize peptone differently, depending upon the constituents of peptone and method of digestion.

-Agar is a complex carbohydrate obtained from certain marine algae.
-It is a chief material used in the culture media as a solidifying agent.
-It is the component that is not utilized by the bacteria, as it does not have any nutritive value.
+- Agar is a complex carbohydrate obtained from certain marine algae.
+It serves as a chief material in the culture media, which provides a solid growth medium.
+It is the component that bacteria do not utilize, as agar does not have any nutritive value.
 The gelling and liquefying temperature of agar is 45°C and 95 °C, respectively.

-Distilled or sterile water provides is free off impurities like calcium, chlorine, fluorine etc. and provides pure water source essential for the growth of and development of bacteria.
+- Distilled or sterile water is free of impurities like calcium, chlorine, fluorine etc. and provides a pure water source essential for the growth of and development of bacteria.
 It also functions as the medium through which various nutrients translocate into the bacterial cells.

-Add the above ingredients into the conical flask and then add one litre of distilled water.
-Stir the components well until homogeneity and then autoclave the solution at 15lbs (121 degrees Celsius) for 30minutes.
-After autoclaving bring the media to the laminar airflow.
+To prepare nutrient agar media, we need to add the above ingredients into the conical flask.
+Then, add one litre of distilled water into the flask.
+Afterwards, Stir the components well until homogeneity, and autoclave the solution at 15lbs (121 degrees Celsius) for 30 minutes.
+After autoclaving, bring the media to the laminar airflow chamber.

-Then, one can perform plating methods of their own choice by the inoculation of the bacterial culture.
-Then one should follow the incubation of the culture plates up to 24-42 hours at an optimum temperature of 35 degrees Celsius.
-The left-over media can be set aside in the refrigerator.
+Then, one can perform plating methods of their own choice by inoculating bacterial culture in the solid growth media.
+We must follow the incubation of the culture plates for up to 24-42 hours at an optimum temperature of 35 degrees Celsius.
+We can set the leftover media in the refrigerator.

 Uses of Nutrient Agar